Relations between cusp forms sharing Hecke eigenvalues: Isobaric types of

 where $\chi$ is a Gr\"ossencharacter on $F$, and $\pi'$ is a cuspidal automorphic representation on $\GL_2(\A_F)$ such that $\Sym^2(\pi)$ and $\Sym^2(\pi')$ are not twist equivalent.

 We use the identity:

 therefore using (8) we have,

-or, Because $\Sym^2(\pi')$ is a cuspidal representation on $\GL_3(\A_F)$, there is clearly a $\GL_3$ in the isobaric decomposition on the left, and we are forced to have a $\GL_5$ to account for $\Sym^4(\pi)$ on the right (which is given to be cuspidal), so the possible isobaric types on the left are (3,5) + a partition of 4.
-Thus we deduce that the isobaric types for $\Sym^6(\pi)$, an automorphic representation on $\GL_7(\A_F)$, is 3 + a partition of 4, disallowing (5,2) and (5,1,1). \end{proof}
+or, which under the assumption that $\Sym^6(\pi)$ is automorphic, is an identity of isobaric automorphic representations.

-\begin{remark} According to D. Ramakrishnan, refinements of the arguments which go into the previous proposition prove that the isobaric type in the icosahedral case is actually (4,3).
-Since we do not need this refined knowledge, we will not give his proof. \end{remark}
+Since $\Sym^2(\pi')$ is a cuspidal representation on $\GL_3(\A_F)$, there is a $\GL_3$-cuspform in the isobaric decomposition on the left hand side of the identity (11).
+Further, we are forced to have a $\GL_5$-cuspform on the left hand side of the identity (11) to account for $\Sym^4(\pi)$ on the right (which is given to be cuspidal), so the possible isobaric types on the left hand side of the identity (11) are (3,5) + a partition of 4.
+Thus we deduce that the isobaric types for $\Sym^6(\pi)$, an automorphic representation on $\GL_7(\A_F)$, is 3 + a partition of 4.
+However, $\Sym^6(\pi)$ cannot have, in its isobaric decomposition, a representation of $\GL_1$ or a representation of $\GL_2$ as follows from the isobaric decomposition (9) above.
+For example, if $\Sym^6(\pi)$ had the shape $\pi_2 + \pi_4$ with $\pi_2$ an automorphic representation of $\GL_2$ and $\pi_4$ on $\GL_4$, then clearly the Rankin product of the right hand side of (9) with $\pi_2^\vee$ will have a pole (at $s=1$) whereas the left hand side of the identity (11) which will be $\pi \boxtimes \Sym^5(\pi) \boxtimes \pi_2^\vee$ does not have a pole since in our case, $\Sym^5(\pi)$ is a cuspidal representation.
+Thus the only option for the isobaric decomposition of $\Sym^6(\pi)$ is $(4,3)$ \end{proof}